priyansh19/Automating_Git_Shell/README.md

 ## Git Auto Initialise Local + Remote Repo

-This is another small toll for initialising Local as well as Remote repo.
+This is another small tool for initialising Local as well as Remote repo.